fluencelabs/docs/docs/build-mvm/quickstarts/your_first_lambda.md

 7 directories, 5 files
 ```

 In essence, Fluence CLI comes with several scaffolding templates to make development a little easier and a little faster.
-The *quickstart* template provides the basic components you need to develop and deploy your Fluence Lambda:
+The *quickstart* template provides the basic components you need to develop and deploy your Fluence Functions:

 * Rust section including src/services dir
 * Aqua section including src/aqua dir